lbnmahs/mysik/README.md

 ## System Requirements

-To get started with development, you need to install few tools
+To get started with development, you need to install a few tools

 1. git